CoatiSoftware/Sourcetrail/deployment/windows/wixSetup/readme.txt

 			-Id: guess what...
 			-Name: the name that the file will have on the user machine, may be different from the file name on the source machine
 			-Source: the path and name to the file on the source machine, relative to the current .wxs file
-			-KeyPath: depends on where you want to install the file, see below -usually there is one component for each single file.
+			-KeyPath: depends on where you want to install the file, see below in 'Add new file to...'
+		-usually there is one component for each single file.
 Multiple files can be added to a component, this might make sense if the files are considered 100% unseperable.
 The recommended way however is one file per component